Loading...

 So you might see the speaker's view of the world being tripped up, that it forces them to see it in a different light.

-It tells us that connection to humanity and nature is possible.
+It tells that connection between humanity and nature is possible.

 And finally, question four, what does the use of the singular tree in line 33 and the lack of a family suggest about nature in an urban setting?
-You might have thought that we have the reference to multiple trees while the speaker is in the forest and there it turns the singular tree when they're back in the urban environment.
+You might've thought that we have the reference to multiple trees while the speaker is in the forest and there it turns to a singular tree when they're back in the urban environment.

-And that could suggest the forest is akin to a family for the tree and that lone trees in urban settings are isolated and they lack a connection to nature.
+And that could suggest the forest is akin to a family for the tree and that lone trees and urban settings are isolated and they lack a connection to nature.

-Well, we also particularly notice how the singular tree is said to be grey.
+Well, I also particularly notice how the singular tree is said to be grey.

 Much like the image of a man in a cafe reading alone, it further implies the loneliness and isolation of the modern world.

-We're going to consider some context around Antrobus and think about how we might use that to enhance our understanding of the poem.
+We're now on the third learning cycle where we're going to consider some context around Antrobus and think about how we might use that to enhance our understanding of the poem.

-Born in London in 1986, Raymond Antrobus is a British-Jamaican poet who is often referred to as being a deaf slash deaf poet.
+Now, born in London in 1986, Raymond Antrobus is a British Jamaican poet who's often referred to as being a deaf/Deaf poet.

-Using the lowercase D in deaf refers to the physical condition of having hearing loss, often but not always profound hearing loss.
+Using the lowercase D in death refers the physical condition of having hearing loss.

-Using the uppercase D in deaf is used to describe in the deaf community or those who regard their deafness as a significant part of their identity.
+using the uppercase D in death is used when describing the deaf community or those who regard their deafness as a significant part of their identity.

-Now, this is significant because the deaf community is not a homogenous group.
+Now this is significant 'cause the deaf community is not a homogenous group.

 So the deaf community is made up of individuals who might have different perspectives and views.